JaMugen/Module-1-Assignment/readme.md

 -b allows the creation of a branch provided as an argument tha twill be switched to.

 git merge Merge branch history into current

+git clone retrieve repository from a url

+specify url as an argument